egiden/django-contact-us-tools/docs/source/usage.rst

 Installation
 ------------

-To install contact-us-tools, use pip or an appropriate packaging tool:
+To install **django-contact-us-tools**, use pip or an appropriate packaging tool:

 .. code-block:: console